 7. Gather a collection of good slow cooker recipes.

-There is nothing better than walking into your house at the end of a long day and dinner is already sorted.
+There is nothing that feels (or smells!) better than walking into your house at the end of a long day and dinner is already cooked!
 There are some great recipes online (for warmer months too) that you can throw into a slow cooker, set and forget.

 No matter where you live or how much space you have, invest some time and money in a veggie and herb garden to grow seasonal produce.
-It is so great to be able to walk outside and pick salad ingredients, fresh herbs and veggies- it’s such a time saver.
-You will also reduce waste and you will rarely run out of ingredients.
-Throughout the year, we have a huge range of produce to base our dinners around.
+It is so great to be able to walk outside and pick salad ingredients, fresh herbs and veggies.
+Growing your own vegetables is such a time saver.
+You will also save money, reduce waste and you will rarely run out of ingredients.
+Throughout the year, we have a huge range of produce from our garden to base our dinners around.

 The great thing is, you don’t have to be a professional gardener (or in my case, even a good one) to create your own veggie and herb gardens.
 To help you get started, have a look at Family Garden Life for some fantastic tips on building your own gardens, kid friendly edible plants (and getting the kids involved in the process) and which veggies to plant.
 I highly recommend having a look there before you begin.